-Mitigation Measure/ Monitoring Requirements Impact ММ APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status b.
+Mitigation Measure/ Monitoring Requirements Impact MM APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status downtime for maintenance and/or reduced power output due to an excessive increase in backpressure. b.
 The soot filter is causing or is reasonably expected to cause significant engine damage. c.
 The soot filter is causing or is reasonably expected to cause a significant risk to the workers or the public. d.
 Any other seriously detrimental cause that has the approval of the CPUC prior to the termination being implemented.
 All heavy earthmoving equipment and heavy-duty construction-related trucks with engines shall be properly maintained and the engines tuned to the engine manufacturer's specifications.
 To the extent feasible, unnecessary construction equipment and vehicle and idling time will be minimized.
 The ability to limit construction vehicle idling time is dependent upon the sequences of construction activities and when and where vehicles, such as large diesel powered vehicles, have extended warm-up times following start-up.
-Where such diesel powered vehicles are required for repetitive construction tasks, these vehicles may require more idling time.
+Where such diesel powered vehicles may require more idling time.
 The proposed project will apply a "common sense" approach to vehicle use; if a vehicle is not required for use immediately or continuously for construction activities, its engine will be shut off.
 Construction foremen will include briefings to crews on vehicle use.
 Central Valley will institute a carpooling program to transport workers from staging areas to the work site.
-Central Valley provided documentation that all maintenance records for construction equipment will be available in the Construction Management offices onsite.
+Construction Management offices onsite.
 Potential for NOx emissions.
 AIR-3 Central Valley will lease NOx emission credits from the CCAPCD in an amount that offsets all construction-related NOx emissions exceeding CCAPCD's significance threshold of 137 pounds per day after implementation of AIR-2.
 Based on the NOx pounds per day emission estimates for each construction phase, and the length of those phases, NOx emissions would exceed the CCAPCD threshold by a total of 28,438 pounds, or 14.2 tons (see Appendix B).
 Consequently, Central Valley will purchase emission credits to offset this amount of NOx emissions.
 Central Valley to implement measure as defined and incorporate commitments into construction contracts.
 Central Valley to provide verification to the CPUC that the mitigation credits have been leased at least 30 days prior to any construction.
 The NOx mitigation credits shall be leased prior to any construction.
 All Pre-Construction Component Complete.
 CPUC verified on January 26, 2011 that the mitigation credits have been leased.
-Potential for GHG emissions.
-AIR-3 - In addition to purchasing and retiring offsets for operational emissions under APM AIR-5, Central Valley will also purchase and retire Project carbon offsets for the construction emissions shall be provided to CPUC with a CPUC ensure that project carbon credits have been purchased and retired and will During operation; annual GHG emission inventory due to CPUC All Compliance with this measure will not be provided until the project is